-- Follow the instructions in this Reference Manual and refer to the drawings and specifications. - Do not expose the detector to radiation of any kind unless required for testing purposes. - Do not open the detector housing while power is applied. - Do not open the electronic compartment.
-Keep this part closed at all times.
-It can only be opened in the factory.
-Opening the electronic component side invalidates the warranty.
+- Follow the instructions in this guide and refer to the drawings and specifications. - Do not expose the detector to radiation of any kind unless required for testing purposes. - Do not open the detector housing while power is applied.

-- Only access the wiring compartment to wire or remove the detector or access RS-485 terminals for maintenance. - Disconnect or disable external devices, such as automatic extinguishing systems, before carrying out any maintenance.
+- Do not open the electronic compartment.
+This part should be kept closed at all times and only opened in the factory.
+Opening the electronic component side invalidates the warranty. - Only access the wiring compartment to wire or remove the detector or access RS-485 terminals for maintenance. - Disconnect or disable external devices, such as automatic extinguishing systems, before carrying out any maintenance.

-3.2.1 Factory default function settings
+3.2.1 Default function settings